probinso/introduction-git/pres.md

 - understand vocabulary around basic git workflows
 - know how/what to study next, to grow your git-foo

-If I successfully finish workshop
-- one of you will be able to present next time

 ---
 # Why do you Care?
 - No more emailing document revisions